rivea0/blog/_posts/2022-04-05-solving-the-problem-sets-of-cs50s-introduction-to-programming-with-python-problem-set-0.md

 print(year - 22) # 2000
 ```

-Perhaps, why the `ìnt` type is great and not a slight headache like `float`s can be appreciated more in later problem sets.
+Perhaps, why the `int` type is great and not a slight headache like `float`s can be appreciated more in later problem sets.

 ## Tip Calculator
 The last [problem](https://cs50.harvard.edu/python/2022/psets/0/tip/){:target="_blank"} is mostly done, only the remaining two functions are waiting for us to be implemented.